12 October 2022

 Generally, the SRL East tunnel depth in the local government areas (LGA) is:

-You can check the approximate depth of the SRL East tunnels below your property by typing your address into the top righthand corner search box.
+Depending on your location, tunnel depths may be less than the above, please ensure you check the approximate depth of the SRL East tunnels below your property by typing your address into the top righthand corner search box here:

 What development restrictions will my property have if it is impacted by the SCO15?